 Gram Chikitsalay Review: A Warm and Relatable Watch

-Gram Chikitsalay Review: In this Prime Video comedy series, a young, idealistic doctor is tasked to take charge of a neglected Primary Care Centre in a rural North Indian village.
+Gram Chikitsalay Review: In this Prime Video comedy series, a young, idealistic doctor is tasked with taking charge of a neglected Primary Care Centre in a rural North Indian village.
 However, it turns out that he himself has to change first before he can make any changes!

 • Gram Chikitsalay Prime Video Cast